Our 100 year old house master bathroom renovation was a major project

 It’s hard to imagine it from this picture… it’s even hard for me to remember sometimes how it was when I’m standing in the space all completed now!

-The walk in shower, barely visible in the picture above, just beyond the stained glass window, goes back into that rectangle area I just showed you that was framed out in the spare bedroom. (of course the wood floor was removed and tile was installed) and to the left of the towel rack is the antique cupboard we use for extra storage… sorry you can’t see it in the pic.
+barely visible in the picture above, just beyond the stained glass window, goes back into that rectangle area I just showed you that was framed out in the spare bedroom. (of course, the wood floor was removed and tile was installed) and to the left of the towel rack is the antique cupboard we use for extra storage… sorry you can’t see it in the pic.

 This picture shows where the old bathroom ended and the stolen spare bedroom space begins… The wall at the right end of the vanity used to be a full wall, going all the way across, that was where the old bathtub sat, perpendicular to how the vanity sits now.

 In fact, where the vanity back goes across, that is where the old doorway into the bathroom was.
 But since this bathroom now serves only the master bathroom, that doorway entrance could be totally omitted for an entrance into this master bathroom.

 From the hallway, this is now that opening:

 I thought the trim around the doorway was so pretty and visually interesting, so instead of just ripping it out and making a flat wall, we kept the trimmed frame and filled in the opening with wood, adding a piece of scrap baseboard on the bottom inside that opening.
 I found this lovely old pier mirror to hang there.
 I love how it looks like a feature now when you walk up the stairs, and having a large mirror there bounces the light from the landing window around too.

 Now the entrance to the master bathroom from the master bedroom is this:

 We were able to use the old door for a rolling barn door entrance!